simonmarty/typegraphql-boilerplate/README.md

-# Typescript Graphql boilerplate with TypeORM and SQLite
+# TypeGraphQL boilerplate with TypeORM and SQLite

-You can easily swap out sqlite for any SQL database.
+You can easily swap out SQLite for any SQL database.